 More About Erika Heald

-Erika Heald as a consultant focuses on helping organizations define and document a content marketing strategy that drives lead generation and customer loyalty.
+Erika Heald is a content marketing consultant who focuses on helping organizations define and document a content marketing strategy that drives lead generation and customer loyalty.
 Erika is also the host of the weekly #ContentChat Twitter chat on Mondays at 12 noon Pacific.

 Erika’s Book Recommendations